 Choosing a Boat With or Without a Punter

-Some people have a natural knack for it, while others fail miserably and frequently fall in the water.
+Some people have a natural knack for it, while others fail miserably and frequently fall into the water.
 So, if you don’t feel too confident about being a punter, it’s probably better to leave it to the professionals.

 Related Read: How Many Colleges In Cambridge?